Titus (TV series): Home releases

 Anchor Bay Entertainment (under license from 20th Century Fox Home Entertainment) released the entire series on DVD in Region 1 in two packages in 2005/2006.
 Both are now out of print.
 In 2020, Christopher Titus himself began sharing full episodes of the show on his YouTube channel, eventually uploading all of the episodes.
 A few of them also have introductions where Titus briefly describes the premise of the episode itself.

 Reunion episode

 On August 21, 2020, Titus aired "The Titus Family Reunion" show on YouTube through Eventbrite which brought back the primary actors and added Titus's real-life wife Rachel Bradley as Rachel.
-The reunion episode (titled Titus Family due to legal reasons) was set eight years after the finale with Titus getting released from the mental institution and coming home to find that Erin is leaving him for Tommy and ending with Titus going to Mexico to get Papa Titus out of a Mexican jail.
+The reunion episode (titled Titus Family for legal reasons) was set eight years after the finale with Titus getting released from the mental institution and coming home to find that Erin is leaving him for Tommy and ending with Titus going to Mexico to get Papa Titus out of a Mexican jail.
 The special was written, directed and produced by Titus under his brand Combustion Films and was shot in a few days during the COVID-19 pandemic.
 The two-part episode is available as a downloadable purchase on Christopher Titus's Combustion Films website.